 Revolution Academy Director

-In addition to his role as the assistant coach for the Under-18 squad, he also serves as the youth teams’ Program Coordinator, where he handles all administrative matters for the club’s three youth teams.
 As the director of the Revolution Academy, Apajee oversees the entire commercial training program, including the development of new programs, training of staff and fostering relationships with other regional youth programs.
-Under Apajee's direction, the Revolution's commercial youth development program has expanded into a year-round training and development program in communities from Maine to Rhode Island, and now includes a residential summer program and sports performance training.
+Under Apajee's direction, the Revolution's commercial youth development program has expanded into a year-round training and development program in communities from Maine to Connecticut, as well as New York, and now includes a residential summer program and sports performance training.

 An experienced youth coach and player development professional, Apajee began his coaching experience with Leyton Orient FC in England as the club's Football Development Officer.
 After coming to the United States, he worked with MLS Camps and then served as the Director of Youth Development for the Chicago Fire.
 At the youth level, Apajee is the Director of Coach Education & Player Development for Rhode Island's SuperLiga, the state's youth club league, and has coached at the Premier club level for many years.